adityaagrawal53/industrial-training-flight-statistics/README.md

 The code determines the closest and furthest airport to the given source airport by first taking the first airport from the database, taking its longitude and latitude, calculating the distance between that and the source airport and making that distance as the base closest and furthest airport.
 After that the code goes line by line through the database (has about 6500 airports) and comparares each airport's distance to the base closest and furthest airport.
 The distance is calculated using great circle method that is precise enough for this application.

+# aps_per_continent_by_src.py

+A python file that outputs how many destinations a given source airport has to different continents.

+The input is the source airport's city.

+The output is a png picture that has a bar graph of all the continents and the number of occurances of each continent.

+The code reads data from airport.dat, routes.dat and Countries-Continents.csv.
+It determines all the destinations from the source code, determies all the continents for each of those destinations (by determining the country from the airport.dat and finding the continent pair from Countries-Continents.csv) and sums up all the occurances of each continent into a designated variable.

+Pandas extension: helps to read databases in a convenient way.
+MatPlotLib extension: used to plot the graph

 # counting.py